Narezi3/E-commerce/README.md

-# Park_City_Peak_Hotel
+# E-commerce_Data_Analysis
-This Tableau project analyzes park city peak hotel dataset for the year 2023 and generate a comprehensive real-time dashboard in Tableau.
+This Power BI project analyzes an e-commerce dataset for some years and generates a comprehensive real-time dashboard in Power BI.